reinhart1010/nix/docs/en/common/minifab.md

 ---
 # minifab

-Utility tool that automates the setup and deployment of Hyperledger Fabric networks.
+Automate the setup and deployment of Hyperledger Fabric networks.
 More information: <https://github.com/hyperledger-labs/minifabric>.

 - Bring up the default Hyperledger Fabric network: